I'm a provider

 There are a number of indications for chelation therapy that have received FDA approval and for which chelation therapy is considered standard of care treatment.
 These include:

-Suggested toxic or normal levels of select heavy metals are listed in Table 1.
-Reference standards for bismuth, chromium, and manganese were not identified and are not included in Table 1.
+Suggested toxic or normal levels of select heavy metals are listed in the table below.
+Reference standards for bismuth, chromium, and manganese were not identified and are not included in the table.

 ª Hair analysis is useful to assess mercury exposure in epidemiologic studies.
 However, hair analysis in individual patients must be interpreted with consideration of the patient’s history, signs, and symptoms, and possible alternative explanations.
 Measurement of blood and urine mercury levels can exclude exogenous contamination; therefore, blood or urine mercury levels may be more robust measures of exposure in individual patients.